 To get the gut benefits from sauerkraut, you should eat about a tablespoon daily.
-This is easily done by adding a small portion to your plate at dinner time.
-Doing so is known to aid in digestion and prevent constipation.
+Adding a small portion of sauerkraut to your plate at dinner is known to aid in digestion and prevent constipation.
 Sauerkraut is low in calories and high in fiber, so why not give it a try?

 Be careful not to overdo it, especially if you feel that you may be reacting to it.
 Sauerkraut has high levels of histamine, which may cause intolerance.

 WHAT ARE THE BEST WAYS TO EAT SAUERKRAUT?